Small Town Rodeos and the Wild West

 The Rodeo Canada Website has a Rodeo list and schedule.
 Check it out and see how you can plan a rodeo event as part of your trip.

 Rodeo is the name for a number of different events.
-To know how they all work makes the action-filled event more interesting.
+Knowing how they all work makes the action-filled event more interesting.

 Some of the following information is taken from the Canadian Finals Rodeo website.